-It's been about 20 months since Apple last updated the non-Retina versions of the iMac (if you don't include the new cheaper iMac which Apple introduced in June 2014 - now a year old).
+It's been almost two years since Apple last updated the non-Retina versions of the iMac (if you don't include the new cheaper iMac which Apple introduced in June 2014 - now a year old).
 The big surprise was that Apple has left the non-Retina iMacs untouched, while recently adding a new, cheaper 27in Retina model to its line up.
 The new Retina model costs £1,599 (the same price as Apple's top of the line non-Retina 27in iMac did previously).

 Apple first released the 27in Retina 5K iMac in October 2014, alongside the iPad Air 2, iPad mini 3 and a new Mac mini.
 When it launched the 27in Retina iMac cost £1,999 and offered a 3.5GHz quad-core Intel Core i5 processor, 1TB Fusion Drive and AMD Radeon R9 M290X graphics.
 The price of this model has now been reduced by £150 to £1,849.
 Read our preview of the 3.3GHz Retina iMac here.

 Notably absent from 2014’s upgrade cycle was the rest of the iMac range, with the four original iMacs remaining untouched since they were updated on 24 September 2013.
 We are still waiting for these iMacs to be updated, but new processors from Intel that could be destined for the iMacs are now shipping.
 We had hoped that the 21.5in iMac would get an update at WWDC on 8 June, but no update happened.
 Now code in the El Capitan beta suggests that the new 21.5in iMac could be getting a 4K Retina display.
 Read more about El Capitan here: Mac OS X 10.11 El Capitan: expected release date and new features.

 Here, we bring you everything you need to know about when Apple will upgrade the iMac range, including the new iMac's specs, features, UK price and release date.